-As the global coronavirus pandemic has spread, Gov. Mike Parson has issued nine executive orders to mitigate COVID-19.
+As the coronavirus pandemic has continued to spread, Gov. Mike Parson has issued 11 executive orders to mitigate COVID-19.

 The Republican chief executive also implemented a statewide stay at home order for nearly a month before it ended on May 4.
 The stay at home mandate was similar in nature to a previous social distancing directive.